thomasathorne/clj-stan/README.md

 The third parameter specifies the variational algorithm to be used, which can be either `meanfield` (using a fully factored Gaussian for the approximation) or `fullrank` (using a Gaussian with full-rank covariance matrix for the optimization).
+The `variational` method returns a map containing keys `:mode` and `:samples`.

 ## Resources